 - Having to relight the pilot light because it keeps going out

-If you experience any of the above problems, you will need to have a professional come and look at your oven.
+If you experience any of these problems, you will need to have a professional come and look at your oven – or why not try Team Knowhow's Fix It service.

 Did you know: It is against the law for anyone to do work on gas appliances in the United Kingdom, Isle of Man or Guernsey unless they are on the Gas Safe Register.